Acetolyne/route-sanitize/README.md

 # route-sanitize
-Golang route sanitizer that forces developers to sanitize post and get values
+Golang route middleware which is a sanitizer that forces developers to sanitize post and get values